cncf/wg-serverless/workflow/spec/spec.md

 </tr>
 </table>

-This ForEach state will first look at its inputCollection path to determine which array in the states data input to iterate over.
+This ForEach task will first look at its inputCollection path to determine which array in the tasks data input to iterate over.
 In this case it will be "orders" array which contains orders information.
-The states inputCollection property then further filters this array, only selecting elements of the orders array which have the completed property set to true.
+The tasks inputCollection property then further filters this array, only selecting elements of the orders array which have the completed property set to true.

-For each of the completed order the state will then execute the defined set of states in parallel.
+For each of the completed order the task will then execute the defined set of tasks in parallel.

-For this example, the data inputs of staring states for the two iterations would be:
+For this example, the data inputs of staring task for the two iterations would be:

 ```json
 {